pulumi/docs/content/docs/intro/console/accounts-and-organizations/organizations.md

   _Members_.
 Pulumi organization members only see the Stacks and People tabs.

   _Admins_.
-Pulumi organization administrators see the Stacks, People, Teams, Webhooks, and Settings tabs.
+Pulumi organization admins see the Stacks, People, Teams, Webhooks, and Settings tabs.

 | Console Tab | Description |